Noxie717/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display content list of the current working directory
+change directory to home directory